nightroman/FarNet/FarNet/README.md

 **Settings menu**

-The settings menu shows settings implemented by modules and discovered by the core (a module normally has one setting set but it may have several).
-On selection of a set from the menu its properties are shown in its module settings panel.
-The settings panel is uniform for all modules.
+This menu shows browsable settings implemented by modules.
+A module normally has one settings set but it may have several.
+On selection from the menu the settings file is opened in the editor.

-**Settings panel**
+**Settings editor**

-The module settings panel has two columns: setting names and values.
-Use `[F4]` in order to edit the current value in the text editor.
-The settings are saved when the editor text is saved.

-Default settings are shown with "-".
-Changed settings are shown with "+".
-To reset selected values to default use `[Del]` or `[F8]`.
-Default settings are not stored in files, they are defined in modules.

-`[CtrlF11]` in the panel shows default and edited values sorted separately.
-`[CtrlF3]` restores sorting by names.
+Edit and save the module settings XML.
+If the module implements and use the `Default` settings instance then changes are instantly applied.

 ---